aneshlya/ispc/docs/ispc.rst

 Function Overloading
 --------------------

 Functions can be overloaded by parameter type.
-Given multiple definitions of a function, ``ispc`` uses the following model to choose the best function: each conversion of two types has its cost. ``ispc`` tries to find conversion with the smallest cost.
-When ``ispc`` can't find any conversion it means that this function is not suitable.
-Then ``ispc`` sums costs for all arguments and chooses the function with the smallest final cost.
-If the chosen function has some arguments which costs are bigger than their costs in other function this treats as ambiguous.
+Given multiple definitions of a function, ``ispc`` uses the following model to choose the best function: each type conversion has an associated cost. ``ispc`` tries to find the conversion with the smallest cost.
+When ``ispc`` cannot find any suitable conversion, the function is rejected. ``ispc`` then sums the costs for all arguments and chooses the function with the smallest total cost.
+If the chosen function has some arguments whose costs are greater than their costs in another function, this is treated as ambiguous.
-Costs of type conversions placed from small to big:
+Type conversion costs are ordered from lowest to highest:

 1. Parameter types match exactly.
-2. Function parameter type is reference and parameters match when any reference-type parameter are considered equivalent to their underlying type.
+2. Function parameter type is a reference and parameters match when reference-type parameters are considered equivalent to their underlying type.
-3. Function parameter type is const-reference and parameters match when any reference-type parameter are considered equivalent to their underlying type ignoring const attributes.
+3. Function parameter type is a const-reference and parameters match when reference-type parameters are considered equivalent to their underlying type, ignoring const attributes.
 4. Parameters match exactly, except constant attributes.
 [NO CONSTANT ATTRIBUTES LATER]
 5. Parameters match exactly, except reference attributes.
 [NO REFERENCES ATTRIBUTES LATER]
 6. Parameters match with only type conversions that don't risk losing any information (for example, converting an int16 value to an int32 parameter value.)